Food for Hungry Christians

 18 Therefore hath he mercy on whom he will [have mercy], and whom he will he hardeneth.

-Now, there is there any doubt in our mind, that if we could go to the Heavenly throne and ask Jesus if he "atoned" for, and "covered" the sins of every human being, and "exchanged their fallen state for a state of favor and blessing", what He would say?
+Now, is there any doubt in our mind, that if we could go to the Heavenly throne and ask Jesus if he "atoned" for, or "covered" the sins of every human being, and "exchanged their fallen state for a state of favor and blessing", what He would say?

-What then could lead great masses of people, to cling to the belief that "God loves everybody", and Jesus "atoned for the sins of all mankind"?
+What then could lead great masses of people, to cling to the belief that "God loves everybody", and Jesus "atoned for the sins of all mankind", and God wants "every human being to be saved"?

 The popular "Unlimited Atonement" theology is also called "Arminianism", named for Jacobus Arminius, an 18th century theologian who popularized its belief.
-Unlimited Atonement Theology has become increasingly popular in the 20th century, to the point where it is now the central theme and motivation for the vast majority of modern Christianity.
+Unlimited Atonement Theology was considered a heresy by mainstream Christianity during most of the 19th Century, but has become increasingly popular in the 20th century, to the point where it is now the central theme and motivation for the vast majority of 21st Century Christianity.

-"Limited Atonement" theology is commonly called "Calvinism" for John Calvin, the 18th century Swiss Protestant reformer whose written works, "The Institutes of Theology", were strong on pointing out the Scriptures which teach Biblical Predestination, Election, and the Sovereignty of God.
+On the other hand, "Limited Atonement" theology is commonly called "Calvinism" for John Calvin, the 18th century Swiss Protestant reformer whose written works, "The Institutes of Theology", were strong on pointing out the Scriptures which teach Biblical Predestination, Election, and the Sovereignty of God.
+Today, the term "Calvinism", has become a derogatory term, used by those who believe that "God loves everybody" and "wants everybody to be saved".

-There is a Greek word meaning "absolutely all", in the New Testament, and that is the Greek word "hapas".
-It is not used in the misunderstood passages above, but the Greek word "pas", meaning "all types", "all sorts", or "all kinds" is used in these passages, which easily leads to a misunderstanding by the English reader.
+There are Greek words meaning "absolutely all", in the New Testament, such as the Greek words "hapas", Strong's number "537", and "hekastos", Strong's number "1538".
+These "absolutely ALL" Greek words are not used in the eleven misunderstood passages above.
+The general Greek word "pas", Strong's number "3956", is used in these passages, and "pas" is equivalent to our English "all types", "all sorts", or "all kinds" .
+Translating "pas" as the single English word "all" easily leads to a misunderstanding by the English reader.

-God could easily have had the New Testament writers use "HAPAS", for "absolutely all" in atonement passages, but I do not find "HAPAS" even once, in the atonement passages, the English word "all" in these passages is always "pas", for all sorts, or all kinds, or all types.
+God could easily have had the New Testament writers use "HAPAS", for "absolutely all" in the above listed passages, but I do not find "HAPAS" even once, in the so called "unlimited atonement" passages.
+The English word "all" in these passages is always "pas", for "all sorts", or "all kinds", or "all types".

 2 Cor 5:14 Jesus died for ALL ("PAS", all TYPES OF) men.